 Communication with the Community

-In August 2014, the Makuhari Unit of Seiko Instruments Inc. entered into the Cooperative Forest Agreement with the Chiba prefectural government, and is currently planting black pine trees in the Seiko Instruments Forest located along Kujūkuri Beach in Chiba.
-In April 2018, the agreement was renewed, and we have continued to monitor the pine trees’ growth, but they were damaged by Typhoon Faxai in September 2019.
-In FY 2020, we had planned to have our employees plant additional trees, but the pandemic forced us to postpone that activity.
-The Chiba Prefecture Forestry Association planted additional trees in May 2021.
-The seedlings planted this time consisted of 192 black pine trees and 46 pittosporum tobira.
-We will continue to monitor their growth.
+In August 2014, the Makuhari Unit of Seiko Instruments Inc. entered into a Cooperative Forest Agreement with the Chiba prefectural government, and is currently planting black pine trees in the Seiko Instruments Forest located along Kujūkuri Beach in Chiba.
+The trees were damaged by Typhoon Faxai in September 2019, so the firm continues to monitor their growth.
+It had originally planned to have employees plant more trees, but that was postponed due to the pandemic.
+However, the Chiba Prefecture Forestry Association succeeded in planting additional trees in May 2021.

 Environmental and community contributions

-The Seiko Holdings Group’s operating companies both in and outside Japan regularly conduct cleanup activities around their premises, along roadsides, etc. In FY 2020, many operating companies reduced the scale of their activities due to the pandemic, but expect to renew those efforts in the future.
+The Seiko Group operating companies, both in Japan and overseas, regularly conduct cleanup activities around their offices and along nearby roads.
+Although many operating companies reduced the scale of their activities in FY2021 due to the pandemic, they are eager to return to their previous level of activity.